gulfiliz/gulfiliz.github.io/_posts/2025-02-16-american-anti-intellectualism.md

 ---

-## V. The Structural Problem, the University and the Public
+## V. The Structural Problem: the University and the Public

 In Europe, the university professor has traditionally had a public role.